Baking & Product FAQs

 How long does sugar last?

 Sugar, properly stored, has an indefinite shelf life because it does not support microbial growth.
 Because C&H harvests its sugar cane year-round, you can expect optimum freshness and flavor at the time of your purchase.
+Even though the shelf life of sugar is indefinite, granulated sugar is best when used within 3 years of purchase and powdered sugar is best when used within 2 years of purchase.

 How should I store my C&H Granulated Sugar and C&H Powdered Sugar?